sayglenn/http-server/README.md

 # Prints new-agent/1.0
 ```

-- Reads files from a specified directory, assuming it exists.
+- Reads files from a specified directory, assuming the directory exists.
+This is done by sending a `GET` request to the `/files` endpoint.

 ```
 ./run.sh --directory /tmp/
-# sets the working directory to /tmp/
+# Sets the working directory to /tmp/

 echo -n 'You should see this!' > /tmp/example curl http://localhost:4221/files/example